 - Our veterinarians use a multi-modal pain management protocol.
 This means that different pain medications are administered before, during, and after surgery.
 Dogs are also sent home with oral pain medication for first two days of recovery.
 Please follow the instructions for that medication carefully.

-- If you pet appears to be in pain after returning home, please call our please call our post-surgery hot line at 319-826-0201, so we can assess whether you pet needs to be examined.
+- If you pet appears to be in pain after returning home, please call our post-surgery hotline at 319-826-0201, so we can assess whether you pet needs to be examined.

 - Females have internal sutures (stitches) that will absorb on their own.
 Surgical glue was used to connect skin over the stitches, so you may not be able to see them.
 Females may develop a hard bump under the incision site 5-7 days after surgery.
 This is normal as long as it is firm and not painful.